spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - Update *deployment-name.tfvars* based on the templated values
 - `awsudo $ADMIN_ARN -var-file=<deployment-name>.tfvars -auto-approve` (this will take a while...)

-Finally, configure the local deployment environment for the EKS cluster:
+Finally, configure the local environment for the EKS cluster:

-- `aws eks update-kubeconfig --name <deployment-name>`
+- `awsudo $ADMIN_ARN aws eks update-kubeconfig --name <deployment-name>`

 # Jupyterhub-deploy